reniaska/Regression/Multiple_Linear_Regression_StatsModels/README.md

 __Description:__

 You are given a real estate dataset.

-The data is located in the file: 'real_estate_price_size_year.csv'.
+The data is located in the file: 'real_estate_price_size_year_view.csv'.

 You are expected to create a multiple linear regression.

-In this exercise, the dependent variable is 'price', while the independent variables are 'size' and 'year'.
+In this exercise, the dependent variable is 'price', while the independent variables are 'size', 'year', and 'view'.